tsfpga/tsfpga/doc/sphinx/contributing.rst

 .. image:: files/ci_deploy_jobs.png

 The package is uploaded to https://pypi.org/project/tsfpga/.
-If you really want to make sure that everything has worked you can check there and see that your new release is available.
+You can check there to make sure your new release is available.

 Merge
 _____

-If everything went well then you can merge your release commit to master.
+If everything went well then you can merge your release commit to master via the gitlab merge request GUI.